sous-chefs/chrony/README.md

 The current configurations are supported:
 1) Clients with direct NTP server access
 2) A master with direct NTP server access with clients pointing to it
-3) Isolated master and clients, using the `initslewstep` to keep the master and clients synced.
-Manually setting the server's time may be required.

 ## Contributors